 Eligibility - The Plan is available to all full-time employees of the Company, excluding leased employees, collectively bargained employees, residents of Puerto Rico and certain other employees as defined by the Plan document, who are age 18 or older.
-The Plan is subject to the provisions of ERISA.
+The Plan is subject to the provisions of Employee Retirement Income Security Act of 1974 ("ERISA").

-Trustee -T. Rowe Price Trust Company ("T. Rowe Price" or "TRP") is the Plan's trustee and holds all investments of the Plan.
+Trustee - T. Rowe Price Trust Company ("T. Rowe Price" or "TRP") is the Plan's trustee and holds all investments of the Plan.